On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 \begin{prop} Let $H\cong 2\cdot HS$ and $p=5$. \begin{enumerate} \item There is exactly one $\mbG$-conjugacy class of subgroups $H$.
-If $H\leq G$ there are exactly two $G$-conjugacy classes of subgroups $H$.
-Furthermore, $N_\mbG(H)=H$. \item $H$ embeds in $G$ for all $q$ a power of $5$. \item We have that $N_{\bar G}(\bar H)$ is maximal in $\bar G$ if and only if $\bar G=E_7(5)$. \end{enumerate} \end{prop} \begin{proof} We have already noted that $H$ is unique up to $\mbG$-conjugacy.
+If $\bar H\leq G$ there are exactly two $G$-conjugacy classes of subgroups $\bar H$.
+Furthermore, $N_\mbG(H)=H$. \item $\bar H$ embeds in $G$ for all $q$ a power of $5$. \item We have that $N_{\bar G}(\bar H)$ is maximal in $\bar G$ if and only if $\bar G=E_7(5)$. \end{enumerate} \end{prop} \begin{proof} We have already noted that $H$ is unique up to $\mbG$-conjugacy.
 Since the outer automorphism of $H$ swaps the two $133$-dimensional simple modules for $H$, we must have $N_\mbG(H)=H$, and therefore there are exactly two $G$-conjugacy classes by Lemma \ref{lem:diagswaps}.
-Since the Lie product is defined over $\F_5$, $H\leq 2\cdot E_7(5)$, and as there can be no overgroups of $H$ by Proposition \ref{prop:maxcont} this completes the proof of maximality. \end{proof}
+Since the Lie product is defined over $\F_5$, $H\leq 2\cdot E_7(5)$, and we will prove maximality in Section \ref{sec:proofofmaximality} below. \end{proof}